Getting Involved

 • If you decide to no longer host office hours, please do remove your entry from the list above.

-Users and developers of the LLVM project (including subprojects such as Clang) can be found in #llvm on irc.oftc.net.
-The channel is actively moderated.
+Users and developers of the LLVM project (including subprojects such as Clang) can be found on the community’s Discord chat server.
+The server is actively moderated.

-The #llvm-build channel has a bot for LLVM buildbot status changes.
-The bot will post a message with a link to a build bot and a blamelist when a build goes from passing to failing and again (without the blamelist) when the build goes from failing back to passing.
-It is a good channel for actively monitoring build statuses, but it is a noisy channel due to the automated messages.
-The channel is not actively moderated.
+The #buildbot-status channel has a bot for LLVM buildbot status changes.
+The bot will update the channel with a link to a build bot when a build goes from passing to failing and again when the build goes from failing back to passing.
+It is a great way to actively monitor the status of the build.

 Meetups and social events